samuelkoGithub/Machine_Project_CheckLists/Machine_Project_Check_Lists.md

 Notes:
   • Work on copies of the data (keep the original dataset intact).
   • Write functions for all data transformations you apply, for five reasons:
-    — So you can easily prepare the data the next time you get a fresh dataset — So you can apply these transformations in future projects — To clean and prepare the test set
+    — So it can be easily prepared the data the next time to get a fresh dataset — So it can be applied these transformations in future projects — To clean and prepare the test set
-    — To clean and prepare new data instances once your solution is live — To make it easy to treat your preparation choices as hyperparameters
+    — To clean and prepare new data instances once your solution is live — To make it easy to treat its preparation choices as hyperparameters

 1. Data cleaning:
   • Fix or remove outliers (optional).